MarcusHoltz/marcusholtz.github.io/_posts/2025-06-30-complete-immich-docker-setup-guide-configuration.md

 ##### Powershell Script to Download In-Place MP4 Optimizer

-Again, on Windows, if you have not dowloaded anything yet here is a `Powershell` script to download all the required files for the In-Place MP4 Optimizer script, ran in Docker:
+Again, on Windows, if you have not downloaded anything yet here is a `Powershell` script to download all the required files for the In-Place MP4 Optimizer script, ran in Docker:

 ```powershell